cstrawberry/predictive-universe/docs/paper/related/contextual_bibliography.md

 * ’t Hooft, G. (2016). *The Cellular Automaton Interpretation of Quantum Mechanics*.
 Cham, Switzerland: Springer. *(QM from deterministic CA)*
 * Vopson, M. (2025).
 Is gravity evidence of a computational universe?.
 AIP Advances, 15(4), 045035.
 (Argues that gravitational phenomena may provide evidence for the universe being fundamentally computational in nature.)
 * Zuse, K. (1969). *Rechnender Raum*.
-Braunschweig, Germany: Friedrich Vieweg & Sohn. *(Universe as cellular automaton)*
+Braunschweig, Germany: Friedrich Vieweg & Sohn. *(Universe as cellular automaton)* Zypman, F. P. (2025).
+Is gravity evidence of a computational universe?.
+AIP Advances, 15(4), 045035.
+(Argues that gravitational phenomena may provide evidence for the universe being fundamentally computational in nature).

 ## 2. Emergent Spacetime and Quantum Gravity (Alternative Approaches)